Democratic watchman. (Bellefonte, Pa.) 1855-1940, November 01, 1889, Image 6

 And a soft downy cheek 'gainst his own,

-For out of the aest, so Loy and bright,
+For out of the nest, so cosy and bright,

 The little one’s mother has flown.